 If your senior dog is dealing with incontinence, do your best to be patient with them.
 Make sure to use removable and washable pads in their crates.
 And give them even more time than usual outside to relieve themselves.

-Dogs Could Experience Emotional Issues and Behavioral Problems
+Could Emotional Issues or Behavioral Problems Be to Blame?

 Anxiety Can Be a Trigger